Southern Decadence: Characteristics

-Decadence, as it is commonly known by participants, is marked by parades, bead tossing, street parties and dance parties.
-In these ways it resembles New Orleans Mardi Gras, however, Southern Decadence tends to be more sexual in tone and is generally geared towards more upscale and mature revelers.
+Decadence, as it is commonly known by participants, is marked by having parades, bead tossing, and having street parties and dance parties.
+It resembles New Orleans Mardi Gras, but Southern Decadence is sexual in tone.
 Decadence crowds in the Quarter typically match or exceed Mardi Gras crowds.
-Most events take place in or around the French Quarter neighbourhood centered at the intersection of Bourbon and St. Ann streets.
+Most events take place in or around the French Quarter, centered at the intersection of Bourbon and St. Ann streets.

-Crowds range from 100,000 to 300,000 revelers from across the nation and world.
+Crowds range from 100,000 to 300,000 revelers from across the world.
 In 2018, there were over 250,000 participants and the positive economic impact on the City of New Orleans was estimated at over $275 million.

-Decadence caters primarily to gay men, but is still lesbian friendly.
+Decadence caters primarily to gay men, but it is lesbian-friendly.
 Dykes on Bikes and other lesbian groups participate in the annual parade in the French Quarter and GrrlSpot (lesbian party promoter) sponsors a few events for lesbians.

 Themes

-Themes were presented on and off from the beginning, but did not become a consistent fixture of the event until "Plagues, Pests, Parasites" theme in 1988.
+Themes were presented on and off from the beginning, but themes did not become a consistent fixture of the event until "Plagues, Pests, Parasites" theme in 1988.
 They have been featured every year that the Decadence has been held since then.
 They have ranged from themes as varied as "Voodoo That You Do", "Menage à Trois", "Ancient Truths, Lies, and Sacrifice", and "Hurricane: This Year, They Blow Back."

-The theme for 2018 was "House of Bourbon -- Unleash Your Beast."
-The official colors were Royal Blue and Canary Yellow.
+The theme for 2018 was "House of Bourbon -- Unleash Your Beast", and the theme for 2019 was “Fruit Salad: Come Toss a Good Time”.